 In Germany, the Christmas trees are usually brought into the house on December 24th and set up by the parents.
 It is decorated with Christmas decorations such as colored fairy lights, ornaments, and tinsel.
 Presents are then placed under the tree and opened on Christmas morning.

-One tradition that is slowly dying out is the use of a Kriss Kringle (Christkind).
-A christ child, usually the oldest daughter, dresses up as Christkind and brings the presents to the family on Christmas eve.
-She is often helped by her younger siblings.
+One tradition slowly dying out is using a Kriss Kringle (Christkind).
+A Christ child, usually the oldest daughter, dresses up as Christkind and brings the presents to the family on Christmas Eve.

-Another tradition that is slowly dying out is the hanging of straw figures (Kurtzweil) on the tree.
+Her younger siblings often help her.
+Another tradition slowly dying out is hanging straw figures on the tree.
 These straw figures represent animals, birds, people, and things.